Chicago Nursing Home Abuse Injuries Lawyer

 A nursing home injury is any act perpetrated against a nursing home resident.
 The injury can be physical, sexual, psychosocial, or financial.
 In most cases, this injury could have been prevented and is therefore the result of a negligent or intentional act.

 At Harvey L. Walner & Associates, Ltd., the well-being of your loved ones is important to us.
 We provide transportation options for our clients and access our attorneys’ cell phones so you are always able to reach us.
-Our lawyers are dedicated to providing you with personal service that goes beyond the office setting.
+Our Chicago nursing home abuse injury lawyers are dedicated to providing you with personal service that goes beyond the office setting.